xh3b4sd/workflow/README.md

   workflow create [command]

 Available Commands:
-  cfmtest     Create a conformance workflow for e.g. running tests. dependabot  Create a dependabot workflow for e.g. golang and docker. dockergo    Create a docker workflow for building and pushing docker images of golang apps. dockerts    Create a docker workflow for building and pushing docker images of typescript apps. dsmupdate   Create a mutating workflow for e.g. app versions. dsmverify   Create a validation workflow for e.g. checking consistency. golang      Create a golang workflow for e.g. running tests and checking formatting. npm         Create a npm workflow for e.g. building and publishing npm packages. pbfgo       Create a protocol buffer workflow for golang code generation.
+  dependabot  Create a dependabot workflow for e.g. golang and docker. dockergo    Create a docker workflow for building and pushing docker images of golang apps. dockerts    Create a docker workflow for building and pushing docker images of typescript apps. golang      Create a golang workflow for e.g. running tests and checking formatting. npm         Create a npm workflow for e.g. building and publishing npm packages. pbfgo       Create a protocol buffer workflow for golang code generation.